 The tour continues.

-The two arguing eyes, “Cogito, the consciousness debate, been the top Signal in Philosophy since the Cellar opened.
+Next, two enormous eyes examining each other, alternately growing and shrinking in sequence.
+“That is Cogito, the consciousness debate.
+It’s been the top Signal in the Philosophy cone since the Cellar opened.
 Tediousness personified if you ask me.
 No true findings come purely from debate.
 Field research!
 That’s the ticket!”

 We’re approaching one of the unnamed Cones as he describes the others.
 At the center are ten Models walking single-file along a raised platform, growing with every step.
 By the time each Model reaches the end of the runway it’s Lobzilla big.

 “But why are they doing that?”
+I wonder aloud.

 “The same reason Bots do everything here.
 To keep the Idle at bay.”